Bond convexity: Calculation of convexity

 Duration is a linear measure or 1st derivative of how the price of a bond changes in response to interest rate changes.
 As interest rates change, the price is not likely to change linearly, but instead it would change over some curved function of interest rates.
 The more curved the price function of the bond is, the more inaccurate duration is as a measure of the interest rate sensitivity.

 Convexity is a measure of the curvature or 2nd derivative of how the price of a bond varies with interest rate, i.e. how the duration of a bond changes as the interest rate changes.
 Specifically, one assumes that the interest rate is constant across the life of the bond and that changes in interest rates occur evenly.
 Using these assumptions, duration can be formulated as the first derivative of the price function of the bond with respect to the interest rate in question.
 Then the convexity would be the second derivative of the price function with respect to the interest rate.

+Convexity does not assume the relationship between Bond value and interest rates to be linear.
 In actual markets, the assumption of constant interest rates and even changes is not correct, and more complex models are needed to actually price bonds.
 However, these simplifying assumptions allow one to quickly and easily calculate factors which describe the sensitivity of the bond prices to interest rate changes.